LouiseSteward/learn/adult-hiv/text/quiz-02.md

 	-	Measure the haemoglobin concentration.
 	+	Measure the CD4 count.
 	-	Measure the viral load.
-15. When should the CD4 count be measured in well people about to start antiretroviral treatment?
+15. When should the CD4 count be measured in well people about to start antiretroviral treatment (ART)?
     –	After a week of treatment
     –	After a  month of treatment
     –	After 3 months of treatment